Ford C. Frick Award

 For broadcasters' contributions to baseball.

-Ten of the National Pastime’s most honored and respected voices have been named as the finalists for the 2025 Ford C. Frick Award, presented annually for excellence in baseball broadcasting by the National Baseball Hall of Fame and Museum.
+Tom Hamilton, who has called Cleveland Guardians games on the radio for 35 seasons, has been selected as the 2025 recipient of the Ford C. Frick Award, presented annually for excellence in broadcasting by the National Baseball Hall of Fame and Museum.

 Skip Caray joined Turner Broadcasting in 1972 as voice of the NBA's Atlanta Hawks and was added to Braves' telecasts in 1976, spending the next 33 years calling games for the club.
 Caray and his son, Chip, made broadcast history when they joined Skip's dad, Harry, during a Braves-Cubs contest in May of 1991, becoming the first three-generation family to announce a major league game.
 He served as play-by-play announcer for baseball on TBS' coverage of the 1990 Goodwill Games and in 2002 participated in NBC's postseason baseball coverage.
 A six-time winner of the Georgia Sportscaster of the Year Award, Caray won a local Emmy for sportscasting and was nominated for a 1994 Cable ACE Award.